-- Change orders and contract amendments shall be reviewed and executed based on the authorized individual pursuant to the Table 1.
-All Change orders between \$50,001 and \$100,000 shall be placed on the ITA prior to processing.
+Procurement Method \$0 to \$3,500 \$3,501 to \$25,000 \$25,001 to \$50,000 \$50,001 to \$100,000 \$100,001 Contracts (Amendments/Task Orders) (Amendments see Section 32C; Task Orders see Section 32D) Department Director or designee Department Director or designee And Purchasing Manager Department Director or designee And Purchasing Manager And OMB Director Department Director or designee And Purchasing Manager And OMB Director And County Administrator Department Director or designee And Purchasing Manager And OMB Director And County Administrator And BOCC Change Orders (Purchase Orders /Contracts) (Change orders see Section 32C-; Purchase Order see Section 33E) Department Director or designee Department Director or designee And Purchasing Manager Department Director or designee And Purchasing Manager And OMB Director Department Director or designee And Purchasing Manager And OMB Director And County Administrator Department Director or designee And Purchasing Manager And OMB Director And County Administrator And BOCC

+Table 1 - Purchasing Process Thresholds Continued

+Change orders and contract amendments must be executed by the authorized individual pursuant to Table 1 who approved and executed the original purchase order or contract, unless the change order or contract amendment increase the total dollar amount to such a level that in accordance with Table 1, it shifts to another authorized individual/entity (the approval authority).
+In such instances the change order or contract amendment will be required to be approved and executed by the new appropriate authority pursuant to Table 1.
 Change orders and contract amendments shall not be used to avoid any standard purchasing procedure for procurement by the competitive procedures.
 The valuation of the procurement will be calculated based upon the value of the initial term of the contract to be awarded.
-The valuation of contract renewals will be based upon the value of the renewal term. - For purposes of construction contracts, the County department shall not be required to have a change order executed by the individual who approved the original purchase order or contract if such change order(s) includes minor changes in the Work not involving an adjustment to the Contract Amount or an extension to the Contract Time which would cumulatively exceeding ten percent (10%) of the Work or the Original Contract Time.
-Such changes shall be effective by a written executed change order which may be executed by the authorized individual pursuant to the Table 1. - For purposes of task orders, all task orders between \$50,001.00 and \$100,000 shall be published on the weekly Intent to Award for notification only, the task order may be processed once signed in accordance with the threshold table above. - For purposes of contracts, when a contract has expired and the start date needs to be retroactive, any contract up to \$100,000 can be signed and approved by the County Administrator or Designee.
-If the contract is over \$100,001, it will require BOCC approval. - 3.
-All procurements will be procured in accordance with the methods permitted in relation to the threshold amounts, and as set forth in this Manual.
+The valuation of contract renewals will be based upon the value of the renewal term.

+For purposes of construction contracts, the County department shall not be required to have a change order executed by the individual who approved the original purchase order or contract if such change order(s) includes minor changes in the Work not involving an adjustment to the Contract Amount or an extension to the Contract Time which would cumulatively exceeding ten percent (10%) of the Work or the Original Contract Time.
+Such changes shall be effective by a written executed change order which may be executed by the authorized individual pursuant to the Table 1.

+C. All procurements will be procured in accordance with the methods permitted in relation to the threshold amounts, and as set forth in this Manual.

-10.02 - Encumbrance of Funds
+10.2 Encumbrance of Funds

-- 1. It is the responsibility of each department director to ensure sufficient and proper funding is available prior to obligation and/or expenditure. - 2.
-No county employee, except in cases of emergency as defined in this Manual, or as provided by Florida Statutes Chapter 252, and/or as instructed by the County Administrator, shall issue any order for delivery on a contract or open market procurement until there is, to the credit of the using department concerned, a sufficient unencumbered appropriation balance to defray the amount of such order and the order is for a budgeted commodity or service. - 3.
-After determining availability of funds, the procurement as set forth in this Manual shall be performed.
+A. It is the responsibility of each department director to ensure sufficient and proper funding is available prior to obligation and/or expenditure.

+B. No county employee, except in cases of emergency as defined in this Manual, or as provided by Florida Statutes Chapter 252, and/or as instructed by the County Administrator, shall issue any order for delivery on a contract or open market procurement until there is, to the credit of the using department concerned, a sufficient unencumbered appropriation balance to defray the amount of such order and the order is for a budgeted commodity or service.

+C. After determining availability of funds, the procurement as set forth in this Manual shall be performed.
 After procurement a purchase order or contract shall be approved as set forth within this Manual.